Welcome to the Longview website

 Neville Butler, Professor of Child Health in Bristol, founder of the 1958 and 1970 birth cohort studies, founder Director of the International Centre for Child Studies (ICCS) and Longview trustee died in February 2007.
 Norman Glass, Senior HM Treasury official, Director of NatCen, founder and first Chairman of the Longview Board of Trustees, died in June 2007.

 Reviewing the Terrain

 Shortly after Longview was established, the opportunity was offered by the UK Economic and Social Research Council (ESRC) for the think tank to undertake the first of a series of scoping studies to help build the evidence base for major Government investment in longitudinal research resources.
-The study was partly driven by the opportunity, newly won by ESRC, to bid for funds from the Government’s large-scale research facilities fund - including joint funding with the Medical Research Centre (MRC).
+The study was partly driven by the opportunity, newly won by ESRC, to bid for funds from the Government’s large-scale research facilities fund - including joint funding with the Medical Research Council (MRC).

 ESRC Reviews and Scoping Studies